jbethancourt/aws-serverless-microservices/README.md

 ![Execute test event](./images/execute-test.jpg)

-We're all set to create DynamoDB table and an API using our lambda as backend!
+We're all set to create DynamoDB table and an API using our lambda as a backend!

 ### Create DynamoDB Table